-- HAP 7.1 All commercial land uses must comply with the siting and access criteria for commercial uses included in the Land Use and Circulation Elements. - HAP 7.2 Commercial development requires a fall range of public services, including adequate and available circulation (including location on a paved road), community water service, sewage disposal, and utilities.
+HAP 7.1 All commercial land uses must comply with the siting and access criteria for commercial uses available circulation (including location on a paved road), community water service, sewage disposal, and utilities.
 Use of subsurface sewage disposal systems may be authorized by the County of Riverside; however, commercial facilities may be required to be connected to a community (District) sewer system if the County of Riverside determines that such connection is necessary to provide for the public life and property.